vcaruso/Carsties/Readme.md

->>> Warning
+> > > Warning

-The project suppose that in hosts file of your operating system is present the following line:
+If you wish use docker compose you must add the following line to your operating system hosts file:

 127.0.0.1 id.carsties.com app.carsties.com api.carsties.com